 Class 2 Facilities

-The DEC is in the process of creating a statewide inventory of a newly proposed classification of aboveground storage tank facilities: Class 2 Facilities.
+The purpose of the regulations is to create a statewide inventory of a newly-designated classification of aboveground storage tank facilities: Class 2 facilities.

 - Are onshore

 - Are not residential tanks (i.e. do not include home heating oil tanks)

 - Have a storage capacity equal to or greater than 1,000 gallons and less than 420,000 gallons (total storage capacity includes aboveground tanks 1,000 gallons and greater)

 - Store noncrude oil (petroleum-based, motor fuels, jet fuels, heating oil, residual fuel oils, lubricants, and used oils)

 - Are not required to have a contingency plan filed with the state

 For more information, please see the Class 2 Facilities Frequently Asked Questions.

 Note: Refer to 18 AAC 75.835 – 18 AAC 75.849 for full details (available by 4:30pm on Friday, June 30): http://dec.alaska.gov/commish/regulations/index.htm

 The regulations require a representative of a Class 2 facility to complete and submit a Class 2 Facility Registration and Notification Form within 30 days after: